Next-Gen Technologies Fuel Global Silicon Chip Growth and Throughput Demand

 The Role of Non-Contact Measurement Technology

-Given the opportunity for additional revenue from increased demand amid the limited supply for many products incorporating silicon wafer chips, fabricators must focus on maximizing output with the raw materials they have and avoid waste at every step of the complex fabrication process.
+Given the opportunity for additional revenue from increased demand amid the limited supply for many products incorporating silicon chips, fabricators must focus on maximizing output with the raw materials they have and minimizing waste at every step of a complex fabrication process.
 The implementation of advanced non-contact thickness measurement tools may hold the key.

 For more in-depth details, read Lumetrics’ latest app note: Silicon Wafer Measurement